bobril/bobril.github.io/README.md

     * Describes lifecycle/creation of component
 * **Community**
     * There is a place for community examples
-    * If you are not able to decided, where you should place your article, this can be correct place
+    * If you are not able to decide, where you should place your article, this can be correct place

 ## Templates
 For a consistent look of documentation and ensure higher quality, please observe templates written below.